EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Design

 \subsection{Decoupled BN Update}

 While similar candidate selection improves the performance of on-demand TTA, the challenge related to small batch sizes on resource-constrained embodied devices still persists.
-Inspired by the findings presented in \Cref{sec: insight3}, we propose a decoupled BN update strategy, as shown in \Cref{fig: decouple}, where the BN statistics are first updated with larger batch sizes during the inference pass, followed by the adjustment of the BN parameters with smaller batch sizes during the back-propagation pass.
-Before introducing our method, we briefly review Batch Normalization (BN) layers and their role in deep models.
+Recall that each BN layer contains two types of quantities: \emph{BN statistics} (running mean/variance for normalization) and \emph{BN parameters} (learnable affine scale $\gamma$ and shift $\beta$); updating statistics requires only a forward pass and is sensitive to batch size, whereas updating parameters via backpropagation is more robust to small batches~\cite{wang2020tent,niu2022eata,niu2023towards,hong2023mecta}.
+Inspired by the findings in \Cref{sec: insight3}, we propose a \textit{decoupled BN update} strategy: BN statistics are first updated with a larger batch size during a forward pass, followed by BN parameter fine-tuning with a small batch size during backpropagation.